Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenConnection.md

     -  Enter the payment API endpoint field in the *Payment API endpoint* field.
 For the test environment it is **https://pal-test.adyen.com/pal/servlet/Payment/**
     - Enter the user for the payment API in the *Payment API user* field.

-5. Enter the API credentials of the API users that you have created in *Adyen*:
+5. Enter the API credentials of the API users that you have created in Adyen:

     -  Enter the technical user for the API to transfer the payment transactions in the *Payment user* field.
       You will need this technical user to transfer authorizations, captures, refunds, and all other *Payments* transactions.
     -  Enter the password for the API to transfer the payment transactions in the *Payment password* field.
     -  Enter the technical user for the reporting API in the *Report user* field.

-       You will need the reporting API for the following: *Adyen* generates a daily report that collects all events of the day in a CSV file.
+       You will need the reporting API for the following: Adyen generates a daily report that collects all events of the day in a CSV file.
 The *Payments* module then automatically checks if all these events have been successfully transferred (reconciliation).
        Note that you can check the attributes of each *Payments* transaction to see if the reconciliation has been processed:

          ![Reconciliation](../../Assets/Screenshots/Payments/Settings/PaymentServiceProviders/Adyen/Integration/Reconciliation.png "[Reconciliation]")